SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DaaS_system_FAQ.md

 ### How can I acquire more DataMiner credits?

-Contact [your Account Manager](https://community.dataminer.services/get-in-touch/sales-team/) for more information.
 You can order DataMiner credits through the Azure Marketplace.
-See [Order DataMiner Credits]
+See [Order DataMiner Credits](xref:Order_DataMiner_credits).

+For more information, contact [your Account Manager](https://community.dataminer.services/get-in-touch/sales-team/).

 ### When does a DaaS system expire?